ibbles/LearningUnreal/Dynamic Shadows.md

 Renders a Per Object shadow on top of the baked shadow.

 For a mesh you can enable Details panel > Lighting > Dynamic Inset Shadow.

+# Contact Shadows
+Fine detail shadows for two objects that are close to each other.
+Cases where the other shadow methods are to imprecise.
+Screen-space post-process method.